thautwarm/FSTan/README.md

 Exactly a full-featured and practical implementation typeclasses and higher kinded types in F#.

-For manuals check [Guide.md](https://github.com/thautwarm/FSTan/blob/master/Guide.md), where you'll be told how to use these concise typeclasses, higher kined types and constraints.
+For manuals check [Guide.md](https://github.com/thautwarm/FSTan/blob/master/Guide.md), where you'll be told how to use these concise typeclasses, higher kinded types and constraints.